11thmeu/addons/addons/respawn/README.md

 meu_respawn
 =================

 This addon includes a module designed to be used with respawn enabled (respawn = 3 or "BASE").
-What it does is disable the respawn so that there is only 1 live but players can still join a game in progress.
+What it does is disable the respawn so that there is only 1 life but players can still join a game in progress.
 After you die, depending on the module configuration you are either kicked from the game or put in spectator mode.
 - Allows player reconnection and JiP
 - Persist player status on reconnect
 - Delete player bodies on reconnect